 The Living Memory of Cities is a project originally conceived as an international symposium by Dr José de Paiva (Eric Parry Architects) at the Calouste Gulbenkian Foundation, Portugal.
-In dialogue with members of the research group Ecological, Architectural and Civic Humanities in Design (EACHiD), it has developed into a multi-stage research and knowledge exchange collaboration with Eric Parry Architects (EPA).
+In dialogue with members of the research group Ecological, Architectural and Civic Humanities in Design (EACHiD), it developed into a multi-stage research and knowledge exchange collaboration with& Eric Parry Architects (EPA).
 Acknowledging the lasting nature of our interventions at the urban scale – as architects and other built environment practitioners – the project aims to examine the city of the present and future in relation to themes of collective memory, cultural continuity, social justice and the public good.
 The investigation draws together an international network of thinkers and designers, writers and urban actors to determine the impact of recent social, economic, technological and environmental transformations on the collective memory and civic realm of cities, with London as a significant case-study.

 Image: Charles Bridge, Prague.
 Photography by Kiko Léon.